sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-upload-logs/cp-mobile-dev-kit-upload-logs.md

 3. Bind both actions in **Common Action Properties** of `LogUpload.action`.

-    Double click on the `LogUpload.action` and provide the below information:
+    Double click the `LogUpload.action` and provide the below information:

     | Property | Value |
     |----|----|